juhasev/sample-ninja-help/project-disqualify-participants.md

 #### Pasting IDs
 The identifier list should only contain panelist identifiers in the UUID format, example:  ```494d4c81-f109-4551-8929-0870d9b79d84``` one per line.
 Alternatively, the identifiers can be separated by a comma and/or enclosed in quotation marks.
 Line items that cannot be parsed will be displayed in the errors box.
 Duplicate identifiers pasted are automatically removed with a warning.

-Once submitted, the server will perform a test run and report back the number of panelists affected
+Once submitted, the server will perform a test run and report back the number of panelists affected.

 1) Disqualified (Reconciled)
 2) Promoted to complete